microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner-task-rules-overview.md

 ### appliedCategories

-AppliedCategories field is configured with [fieldRules](plannerfieldrules.md) providing default values and overrides for specific conditions.
+AppliedCategories property is configured with [fieldRules](plannerfieldrules.md) providing default values and overrides for specific conditions.
 Accepted values are:

 * `block` : Applied categories cannot be changed.
 * `allow` : Categories can be added or removed.

 The collection must contain only one of these values.

-This field doesn't support any override conditions, the rules must be specified in the **defaultRules** property.
+This property doesn't support any override conditions, the rules must be specified in the **defaultRules** property.

 ### assignments

-Assignments field is configued with [fieldRules](plannerfieldrules.md) providing default values and overrides for specific conditions.
+Assignments property is configued with [fieldRules](plannerfieldrules.md) providing default values and overrides for specific conditions.
 Accepted values are:

 * `block` : Assignments of the task cannot be changed.
 * `addSelf` : Users can assign the task to themselves.